lammps/lammps/doc/src/pg_dev_utils.rst

 The ``MathEigen`` sub-namespace of the ``LAMMPS_NS`` namespace contains functions and classes for eigensolvers.
-Currently only the :cpp:func:`jacobi3 function <MathEigen::jacobi3(double const *const *mat, double *eval, double **evec)>` is used in various places in LAMMPS.
+Currently only the :cpp:func:`jacobi3 function <MathEigen::jacobi3>` is used in various places in LAMMPS.
 That function is built on top of a group of more generic eigensolvers that are maintained in the ``math_eigen_impl.h`` header file.
-This header contains the implementation of three template classes:
+This header contains the implementation of three template
+classes:

 #.
 "Jacobi" calculates all of the eigenvalues and eigenvectors
    of a dense, symmetric, real matrix.